anon-blue/anon.blue/README.txt

 ice!
 Thank you! <3
                              heyJamie Lee Pierce, Born: 09/16/1994, His Current
 Address: 318 Mcglone Lane Flemingsburg, KY 41041 (His father's house.)
-Wanted fo r raping his sister and his own 3 year old daughter (at the time was only 2) he is very un well and has access to firearms.
+Wanted fo r raping his sister and his own 3uiuojiytfghjughter (at the time was only 2) he is very un well and has access to firearms.
 He is a violent felon!
 Please alert the police!
 Thank you! <3   heyJamie Lee Pierce, Born: 09/16/1994, His Current A
 ddress: 318 Mcglone Lane Flemingsburg, KY 410422(His father's house.)
 Wanted for